David E. Kaplan (journalist)

-David E. Kaplan (born 1955) is an investigative reporter and former director of the Center for Public Integrity's International Consortium of Investigative Journalists.
-Before this post, he worked for the American newsweekly U.S. News & World Report.
+David E. Kaplan (born 1955) is an investigative reporter and former founding executive director of the Global Investigative Journalism Network (2012-2023) with 266 member groups in 95 countries.
+He is a former director of the Center for Public Integrity's International Consortium of Investigative Journalists.
+Before this post, he worked as chief investigative correspondent for the American newsweekly U.S. News & World Report.
+Previously he was a journalist and editor with the Center for Investigative Reporting in San Francisco during the 1980s and 1990s.

 Works

-David E. Kaplan commonly writes about terrorism, organized crime, and intelligence.
-He is co-author of Yakuza (University of California Press, 2003).

-Kaplan is also co-author of The Cult at the End of the World, on the Aum doomsday sect behind the 1995 nerve gassing of Tokyo's subway (Crown, 1996); and author of Fires of the Dragon, on the life and murder of Taiwanese-American journalist Henry Liu.
+David E. Kaplan has written extensively about terrorism, organized crime and intelligence matters, including corruption and racketeering efforts in North Korea, Saudi Arabia and Russia.
+Kaplan is co-author of Yakuza (University of California Press, 2003), as well as co-author of The Cult at the End of the World, on the Aum doomsday sect behind the 1995 nerve gassing of Tokyo's subway (Crown, 1996).
+He is author of Fires of the Dragon, on the life and murder of Taiwanese-American journalist Henry Liu.